luismiac93/citybiketest/README.md

-#Full Stack Dev test
+#Full Stack Dev test solution by `Luis Miguel Aza`

 The goal is to show a in a web view the avaiability of each location of City Bikes in Miami FL stations.
 For this project we will be using NodeJS / Socket IO / React and LeafLet Maps.
 For the data we are extracting availability from https://citybik.es/ to build the app.

 ##Objective

 - Complete the code to show in map via socket.io the availability of bikes at each station.
-- Generate a PR to submit your code.

 ##Requirements (Node Modules)